-Course Logistics Website, screencasts, survey, ethics, assessment and grading.
+Course Logistics Website, screencasts, survey, ethics assessment and grading.
 Learning Objectives What you need to learn to succeed in this course.
 Course Structure Major lecture topics and specific leaning goals.
-Introduction to Bioinformatis Introducing the what , why and how of bioinformatics?
-Computer Setup Ensuring your laptop is all set for future sections of this course.
+Introduction to Bioinformatis Introducing the what, why and how of bioinformatics?
+Bioinformatics Database Hands-on exploration of several major databases and their associated tools.